Cystic Fibrosis (CF) Newborn Screening: Sweat Testing

 Preparing for the Sweat Test

 Parents should not apply creams or lotions to the baby's skin 24 hours prior to the sweat test.
 There are no other special preparations before the test.
 There is no need to change the baby’s diet or other activity.
 All regular medications may be used and will have no effect on the test results.
-Feeding your baby just prior to or during the test may help your baby to sweat.
-It also helps to have warm clothes or blankets to wrap your baby in during the test.

 Sweat Test Results

-In a small number of cases, the test results fall into the "borderline" range between not having cystic fibrosis and having cystic fibrosis.
+In a small number of cases, the test results fall into the intermediate range between not having cystic fibrosis and having cystic fibrosis.
 When this occurs, repeat sweat tests or blood tests may be done.
 These will only be done after talking to a doctor.